sameerkumar2704/CareConnect/README.md

 * Real-time patient triage and automated routing to specialized facilities.
 * Multi-language support for broader accessibility.
 * Enhanced analytics dashboards for hospitals and doctors.

----

-## License

-This project is licensed under the MIT License.

----

-Would you like me to also **add diagrams** (like architecture or workflow) using `Mermaid.js` inside the README?
-That would make it more technical and publication-ready.